finger563/agse2015/design/FRR/design.md

 	* Jetson
 	  * Could run the software
 	  * Couldn't interface with all of the hardware (not enough free GPIO)
+	* Overall:
+	  * Showed that we could get the system up and running
+	  * didn't have full camera integration
+	  * didn't have good feedback from the motors
+	  * met the requirements set out in NASA's RFP
+	    * picked up object in known orientation/position and placed it in payload bay of known orientation/position
+	  * had issues with jamming, noise, and power consumption
+	  * Code wasn't very maintainable and could not be distributed among nodes
+	  * Control code was split between arduino and jetson without clear delineation of responsibilities
       * Software
     * Modeling Language / Code Generators
+      * Component model and ROS concepts modeled (msg/srv/timer/pub/sub/client/server, component, nodes)
+      * Code generated for build system, component model, and workspace
       * No concepts of hardware or deployment
       * No code preservation -> made iterative development more difficult
       * Useful for designing the system and describing the interactions of the system components
     * Editor
+      * Could describe system software and use the generator to create the code
       * Used for testing out the modeling of the AGSE system and generating code
+      * No code deployment or hardware description/assignment
   * Second Phase (AGSE v2):
     * New version of AGSE:
       * Hardware